Are the workshops, music and entertainment included in the ticket price?

 Is camping included in the 3 day ticket and weekend price?

 YES, if you have a full 3 day festival ticket then a free camping pitch is included.
 Please provide your own tent.

 Can I bring a BBQ?

 YES.
 We do permit the use of BBQ’s as long as they do not damage the ground, they need to be raised off the ground, and fully extinguished and not left unattended under any circumstances, for health and safety reasons.
-We do offer a full range of meals at the festival too.
+We do offer a full range of delicious plant-based meals at the festival too.
 We encourage you to try.

 Can I upgrade my day or weekend ticket?